 If the retirement fund is Then treat the fund as Partially or fully available for withdrawal A countable resource for the amount available less any fees and loans that must be paid to get the funds.
 NOTE The taxes due are not subtracted from the available balance until which time the taxes are paid (usually upon withdrawal).
 Available as a defined periodic benefit payment.
 Available as a lump sum or a defined periodic benefit payment.
-A potential benefit in which the customer must apply to get the income.
-See MA526 for details.
 An income stream when the customer is receiving payments.
 See MA606TT for details.
 A transfer when the customer elects the lump sum.
 See MA902E for details.
-Is not available because the customer: • Must end employment to access the funds • Has not contributed and is not vested in the employer's contributions Not a countable resource.
+Is not available because the customer: Must end employment to access the funds Has not contributed and is not vested in the employer's contributions Cannot legally access the funds Has not reached the retirement age or criteria that makes the funds available Not a countable resource.

-Cannot legally access the funds Has not reached the retirement age or criteria that makes the funds available Only has access to the funds as a loan Only has access for specific purchases or payments which cannot be used for the customer's support or maintenance.
+Only has access to the funds as a loan Only has access for specific purchases or payments which cannot be used for the customer's support or maintenance.
 For example: education, medical bills, or a down payment on a home Converted to an irrevocable annuity or income stream Not a countable resource.
 See MA902G for treatment of the transfer.
 Unavailable and becomes available A countable resource in the month following the month the fund became available.